harikiran-mudipalli/Portfolio/README.md

 - Input: Biography text
 - Output: pandas dataframe with named entity recognized columns like Name, Degree, Institute, etc.

+## MACHINE LEARNING ENGINEER (Freelancer),       June 2020 - September 2020
+### *Rentastico (OPC) Pvt.
+Ltd.*
+- Developed a chat bot using Rasa NLU framework to Automate answering customer queries and involved in integrating the chatbot into the website.
+- Developed a chat bot using Rasa NLU framework to Automate answering customer queries and involved in integrating the chatbot into the website.
+- Involved in development of the Travel package recommendation system where users are recommended with appropriate packages containing hotels, flights, etc., based on user preferences and other general customer data.

 # [Project 1: Microsoft Malware Prediction](https://github.com/harikiran-mudipalli/Microsoft_Malware_Detection/blob/master/msmp.ipynb)
 *Oct 2019*